-Dear friends, Cecilia and I are finishing up our vacation time in Chile and we look forward to getting home, but it will also be difficult to say good bye to Chile and family.
-I thought it would be good to share an update with all of you who hold Chile in your heart and are concerned for your friends, most of them in working class or very poor neighborhoods in Santiago and other parts of the country.
-On Sunday, Cecilia joined Judy Ress, Karen Andersen and others in the International Women’s Day March that brought together almost 2 million women together just in Santiago.
-It was an amazing event and fairly peaceful in the beginning but as the afternoon went on there were a number of incidents of carabinero violence toward participants and after the march and into the evening street violence and destruction.
-As we prepare to head back to the States, we do so with heavy hearts and preoccupation.
+Dear friends, Cecilia and I look forward to getting home, but it will also be difficult to say good-bye to Chile and family.
+Here is a quick update for all of you who hold Chile in your heart and are concerned for your friends—most of them in working class or very poor neighborhoods in Santiago and other parts of the country.
+On Sunday, Cecilia joined Judy Ress, Karen Andersen and others in the International Women’s Day March that gathered almost 2 million women just in Santiago.
+It was an amazing event and fairly peaceful in the beginning, but as the afternoon went on there were incidents of carabinero violence toward participants and later that evening street violence and destruction.
+As we head back to the States, we do so with heavy hearts and preoccupation.
+Samuel & Cecilia

 Wynnie Victor Hinds interviewed in WaterWire

 My career highlight so far has been… Receiving the Maryknoll Bishop McCarthy Spirit of Mission award, last August, for my community service and social justice work.

 One piece of advice I’d tell my younger self is… To cherish the quality time you have with family and friends because you might not get the opportunity again.

 I love to show up at my job every day because… It’s challenging and I get the sense I’m accomplishing something important.
 Read the full story here.

 Barbara Fraser covers Amazon Synod for Catholic News Service

 Former Maryknoll lay missioner Barbara Fraser (Class of 1989, Peru) is covering the Oct.
 6-27, 2019 Synod of Bishops for the Amazon in Rome for Catholic News Service.
 She also wrote a 13-part background series in advance of the synod.
 Here is her first article from Rome.